Retro Jewellery

 Trifari was a well known and high-end costume jeweller of this period.
 They created enamelled silver in flora forms in sets.
 They also created gold tone jewellery in different textures.
 In the 1940s Alfred Phillippe was the designer and he had worked for Van Cleef and Arpels developing the invisible stone setting.
 He brought this to Trifari, Coro craft was also a very recognisable costume jewellery producer in the 1940s.
 It had the largest manufacturing facility in the world based in Providence, Rhode Island.
 They also produced door knockers.
 During the war, they produced costume patriotic jewellery.
 The most well known of the patriotic jewellery of this time was MacArthur’s heart and key pin, which was on the cover of Life magazine in April 1941.
 Women used to give their jewellery to the war effort and wear the pin, as a show of support for their men on the front.
 Weiss jewellery was known for producing imitations of fine jewellery using imitations of gemstones and rhinestones.
 Miriam Haskell was a very productive manufacturer of costume jewellery.
 Her jewellery was of very high quality.
 With the use of layered texture and colour, they were consequently abstract in effect.
 They are highly prized in terms of collectable costume jewellery today.

 Beads were an inexpensive way of accentuating an outfit.
 These were made into bracelets and necklaces, usually using large beads.
-Felt flowers were used to brighten outfits. brooches inspired by fruit and veg. i.e cherries grapes and bananas made of early plastics.
-Pearl imitations were popular in single strands and multiple strand necklaces.
+Felt flowers were used to brighten outfits, and brooches were inspired by fruit and veg. i.e cherries grapes and bananas made of early plastics.
+Pearl imitations were popular in single-strands and multiple-strand necklaces.
 Charm bracelets became very popular and were produced to suit every budget by using bass metal and silver.
 This was a changing era of consumerism and affordability.
 The new middle class became a larger group.
 Mass production was in its infancy.

 Style Icons